Skip to main content

 • Advising how to conduct pre-termination/without prejudice discussions to reach commercial, swift and amicable departures

-• Advising on the applicability and implication of TUPE and drafting warranties and indemnities to protect the transferor or transferee
+• Advising on the applicability and implications of TUPE and drafting warranties and indemnities to protect the transferor or transferee

 • Successfully obtaining a “drop hands” settlement for an employer where the individual withdrew their whistleblowing and unfair dismissal claims without any payment from the employer